 Investment Philosophy

-Belief 1: Paradoxical Truth
+Belief 1: Paradoxical Truths

-Belief 3: Intrinsic Value
+Belief 4: Intrinsic Value

-We believe a stock’s worth is best determined by the underlying business’s long-term economics, not by what others are willing to pay in the short-term.
+We a believe a stock’s worth is best determined by the underlying business’s long-term economics, not by what others are willing to pay in the short-term.

-Belief 4: Rational and Disciplined Execution
+Belief 5: Disciplined Execution

 We believe the market misprices securities for behavioral reasons.
 These arise due to market participants reacting to developments emotionally, rather than rationally, and to some market participants’ misaligned incentives.
 By remaining rational and disciplined in managing our portfolio, we can take advantage of the market’s mistakes while guarding against mistakes of our own.